-Hello Wonderful Members of the Class of 2022,
+Dearest Members of the Class of 2023,

-If you’d like to learn more about the Asian & Pacific Islander community before arriving, there are plenty of ways to do so.
-You can explore our A3C website and "like" our Facebook page.
-I would also like to extend the invitation to join our “Stanford API Class of 2022” Facebook group where we will be highlighting resources provided by the A3C and showcasing student voices on their experiences in the community.
-Hopefully you will all get a chance to connect with each other as well!
+If you’d like to know more about the API community before arriving, there are plenty of resources to do so.
+You can explore the A3C website and "like" our Facebook page, or follow us on Instagram "@stanforda3c".
+I also highly recommend joining our “Stanford API Class of 2023” Facebook group where we will be highlighting resources provided by the A3C and showcasing student leaders within the community.
+It will also give you a chance to connect with each other as well!

-Asian American New Student Orientation Committee (AANSOC) Coordinator
+Asian American New Student Orientation (AANSOC) Coordinator